- Stay well hydrated. Pure water, ginger, and herbal tea are good. (How to Make Fresh Ginger Tea)

 Vitamin C is a highly documented and powerful natural anti-oxidant and anti-viral, especially powerful when it is taken in adequate amounts on a regular basis.

 At the Center for Better Bones and Alkaline for Life we use a professional grade, fully buffered, fully reduced L-ascorbate vitamin C powder, designed for therapeutic high-dose use (Alkalini-C).
 Each ½ teaspoon of Alkalini-C provides 1.5 grams of this high-quality, fully buffered, fully reduced L-ascorbate form of vitamin C. Alkalini-C is a premier anti-oxidant, a potent natural anti-viral, and a powerful alkalizing agent.
 Read our blogs on the benefits of vitamin C here.

 Vitamin D. Ideally you want to take enough vitamin D to reach a 50 to 60 ng/mL blood level.
 Those not yet taking vitamin D might start with 4,000 IU a day for two weeks and then reduce to 2,000 IU per day.

 If you are testing your vitamin D level, adjust your dose accordingly to achieve a level of 50 to 60 ng/mL blood level of vitamin D. Generally, each 1,000 IU of additional vitamin D increases blood level vitamin D by 10 points (ng/mL).
-A simple blood spot test for vitamin D is available from Grassroots Health and a self-order blood test is available from Direct Labs.
+A simple blood spot test for vitamin D test is now available for you to do from the comfort of your own home.

 Vitamin D strengthens the immune system and thus helps the body fight viral infections.
 Numerous studies have documented that vitamin D reduces rates of respiratory infections.